wp-plugins/wp-imageflow2/readme.txt

 1. Upload images using the Wordpress image uploader on your post or page or into the media library.
 Enter a title to display, and optionally enter a description that may be used as an external link.
 2. Use the shortcode [wp-imageflow2] anywhere in the post or page
 3. If you want the image to link to an external url, enter the url in the description field of the image (as http://www.website.com) and enable the checkbox in the options.
-If the description field is left blank the link will go to the full size image.
+If the description field does not contain an url, the image will link to the full size popup image with the description (if any) displayed as text below the image.

 These standard gallery options may be used: